eggertj12/Oturgjold/README.md

 ## IntelliJ / Android Studio Support

 ### Compatibility
-Currently we believe only IntelliJ EAP build 135.666 or later and Android Studio 0.5.0 or later will work with the tooling that deckard-gradle depends on.
+Currently this has been tested with Android Studio 0.9.3.

 ### Importing
-Import the project into IntelliJ or Android Studio by selecting 'Import Project' and selecting the project's `build.gradle`.
+Import the project into Android Studio by selecting 'Import Project' and selecting the project's `build.gradle`.
 When prompted, you can just pick the default gradle wrapper.

 ### REQUIRED: Tweaking the Module Dependency Order (i.e. Classpath)
 For both IntelliJ IDEA and Android Studio, you will also need to change the classpath order for you dependencies.
 Otherwise you will see the dreaded `Stub!` exception: